Infant development: Milestones from 4 to 6 months

 As your baby becomes more aware of the surrounding world, he or she will begin exploring.
 From ages 4 to 6 months, your baby is likely to enjoy:

 - Evolving motor skills.
 Your baby's arms and legs probably wiggle and kick more purposefully now.
 Soon you might notice your baby rocking on his or her stomach and eventually rolling over.
 As your baby gains muscle strength, he or she will have better head control.
 Most babies this age raise their heads when lying facedown.
 They might even try to push themselves up or bear weight on their legs.
-By age 6 months, many babies begin sitting alone.
-Creeping or crawling typically follows.
+Around age 6 months, many babies begin sitting alone after being positioned upright.

 See more In-depth